[Thanks be to God for His incredible gift!]

 “And there were shepherds living out in the fields nearby, keeping watch over their flocks at night.
 An angel of the Lord appeared to them, and the glory of the Lord shone around them, and they were terrified.
 But the angel said to them, “Do not be afraid.
 I bring you good news that will cause great joy for all the people.
 Today in the town of David a Savior has been born to you; he is the Messiah, the Lord.
 This will be a sign to you: You will find a baby wrapped in cloths and lying in a manger.”
 Suddenly a great company of the heavenly host appeared with the angel, praising God and saying “Glory to God in the highest heaven, and on earth peace to those on whom His favor rests.” –Luke 2:8-14

-After their meeting with the Wise men.
-He wanted to find out where Jesus was born.
-He claimed that He wanted to go worship the child so He told the Wise Men to come tell him where they had found the child.
-After their meeting with the king they followed the star that would go before them until it stopped where the baby Jesus was.
-They bowed down before Him and worshipped Him, then they opened the gifts that they’d brought for the newborn Messiah, giving Him gold, frankincense and myrrh.
-God had warned the Wise Men in a dream not to go back to King Herod so they returned to their own country via a different route.
+After their meeting with the king, the Wise Men followed the star that would lead them to the the new born King.
+They bowed down before Him and worshiped Him, then they opened the gifts that they’d brought for their Messiah, giving Him gold, frankincense and myrrh.
+God had warned them in a dream not to go back to King Herod, so they returned to their own country via a different route.
 (Matthew 2:7-12)

 “Thanks be to God for His indescribable gift!” –2 Corinthians 9:15